 The candidate has a strong knowledge of curriculum processes and:

 - Has some degree of background/leadership experience in curriculum processes.
-Preference is given to candidates with CLI experience.
+Experience with the CLI Model for School Improvement is preferred.

 - Can articulate personal philosophy and degree of commitment to CLI beliefs such as: